Large-scale quantization of trace I: Finite propagation operators: -theory, cyclic homology and the Chern character

 \section{$K$-theory, cyclic homology and the Chern character}

-In this section, we give a recollection of the tools we use for the proof of our main integrality results: $K$-theory, cyclic homology and Chern character and coarse character maps.
+In this section, we give a recollection of the tools we use for the proof of our main integrality results: $K$-theory, cyclic homology, the Chern character and coarse character maps.